Arpan20998/Sales-data-Analysis/README.md

 # Sales-data-Analysis

 This is my first project in SQL as part of my data analysis journey.
+I did this with the help of Rishasb Mishra's youtube channel.
+I made certain changes based on my understanding.
 The goal of this project is to practice SQL queries and explore data analysis techniques.